CivicaDigital/NodeJsDojo/README.md

 # Pop quiz #2

+Time for your second quiz!
+You can find the answers in the appendix at the end of this training course.

 1. What are the steps that Node goes through to resolve and execute a module that is required with the `require()` function?

 ```